youngdev05/SaveUpProject/README.md

 # SaveUpProject
-This is my IT school project.
+This is my school computer science project.
 Made by Lomagin D